-When the Machine hreaks the upper thread, the needle is too fine for the thread, or the tension is too tight, or you may be using a large needle and thread with the fine throat-plate, the hole being so small that the needle cannot pass through without cutting or chafing the thread against the sides.
+When the Machine breaks the upper thread, the needle is too fine for the thread or the tension is too tight, or you may be using a large needle and thread with the fine throatplate, the hole being so small that the needle cannot pass through without cutting or chafing the thread against the sides.

-Should the shuttle-thread break, make less tension on it by putting less pressure on shuttle tension-spring.
+Should the shuttle-thread break, make less tension on it by putting less pressure on spring in shuttle.